Site Intelligence & Spatial Characterization

 Early-stage floating offshore wind design requires rapid and consistent evaluation of:

-- Water depth distribution
+- Water depth and seabed slope distribution

 - Seabed conditions